junglesta/BAZI/README.md

 Welcome to the world's most unnecessarily accurate Ba Zi calculator!
 We're talking astronomical precision that would make ancient Chinese astronomers weep with joy (or confusion about why we need 3 decimal places).

 This isn't your grandmother's Ba Zi calculator that thinks October 9th is always Rooster month.
-Oh no. We calculate the ACTUAL position of the sun, because if you're going to divine someone's destiny, you might as well get the astronomy right.
+Oh no. We calculate the ACTUAL position of the sun, because if you're going to divine someone's path, you might as well get the astronomy right.

 ## ✨ Features That Slap